Zrive/zrive-ds-4q23-olive/documents/Climate_Data_Documentation.md

 The data variables have been sourced from two distinct channels:

-1. **CLMS (Copernicus Land Monitoring System):** NVDI and FAPAR values were extracted for each smallholding via an API, utilizing smallholding positions (latitude and longitude), along with the first and last sample dates.
+1. **CLMS (Copernicus Land Monitoring System):** NVDI and FAPAR values were extracted for each smallholding via an API, using smallholding positions (latitude and longitude), along with the first and last sample dates.
 The temporal resolution is 10 days, and the data have been stored in .csv format.
 2. **ERA5-Land:** The remaining variables were extracted for an area covering Andalusia from 2006 to 2021 with hourly resolution, and the data have been stored in NetCDF4 format.